beedel/beedel/README.md

 I'm a 4th year Software Engineering student at [The University of Glasgow](https://gla.ac.uk).

-   :bookmark_tabs: My main experience lies in Python 3, Django 3, PHP, Symfony and core Java.
+   :bookmark_tabs: My main experience lies in PHP 8, Symfony 5, Python 3, Django 3, and core Java.

 ### :man_technologist: This week: